day8/re-frame/docs/Coeffects.md

 ## Abracadabra

-Each time an event is dispatched, a brand new "context" (map) is created, and within that context is a `:coeffects` key which is a further map (initially empty).
+Each time an event is "handled", a brand new `context` (map) is created, and within that `context` is a `:coeffects` key which is a further map (initially empty).

-That pristine context value (containing, in turn, a pristine `:coeffects` map) is threaded through a chain of Interceptors before it finally reaches our event handler, which sits on the end of the chain, itself wrapped up in an interceptor.
+That pristine `context` value (containing, in turn, a pristine `:coeffects` map) is threaded through the `:before` function of each interceptor (in the event handler chain) before it finally reaches the registered event handler, which sits on the end of the chain, itself wrapped up in an interceptor.
 We know this story well from a previous tutorial.

+These `:before` functions have the
-So, all members of the Interceptor chain have the opportunity to `assoc` into the `:coeffects` map within their `:before` function, cumulatively building up what it holds.
-Later, our event handler, which sits on the end of the chain, magically finds just the right data (like a value for the key `:local-store`) in its first `cofx` argument.
+opportunity to `assoc` into the `:coeffects` map (within the `context`), cumulatively adding to what it holds.
+Later, our event handler, which sits on the end of the chain, finds that its first `cofx` argument contains just the right data, like, for example, a value for the key `:local-store`.
-So, it is the event handler's Interceptors which can add to the "world" eventually given to an event handler.
+So, it is the event handler's Interceptor chain which can add to the "world" eventually "seen" by an event handler.

 ## Which Interceptors?